This project brings research on unequal access to public services into the digital age.

 Aims and Objectives

-The aim of the project is to work with a Scottish local authority in order to:
+The project aims to work with a Scottish local authority to:

 Tackling inequalities in service provision and promoting social justice are key concerns for local authorities.
 They recognise that these services are highly valued by citizens and there is a need for evidence to deliver better outcomes for neighbourhoods.
 A parallel project led by team member Peter Matthews, University of Stirling, is working with the Improvement Service for Local Government in Scotland, providing a pathway for impact to a wider group of local authorities.